 Bruce Sanguin’s intensely personal and courageous account of his psychological healing is riveting, moving, insightful, poetic, and instructive.
 Words fail – I couldn’t put the book down!
 With loving support, the charismatic minister our congregation knew and loved has pushed his evolutionary edges even further.
 Dismantled is honest, beautifully written and profound.
 I?ll read it again, this time marking passages with a highlighter to reflect further on my personal resonances.
 Highly recommended!

 Stirs the gut, whispers to the dream world and provokes action.
 This book provides an off-roadmap for the integration of subtle, buried traumas, towards a whole version of self.
 Many authors explore the unconscious mind; Bruce Sanguin takes the reader to uncommon depths, and in so doing inspires inner inquiry and awakening.
 His honesty, humility and experienced wisdom bring fresh perspective and hope for healing – both individual and collective.
 I look forward to this book finding its way to far and wide places.

-As a psychedelic-assisted therapist, this book is now at the top of my ‘must read’ list for clients, colleagues, and friends.
+This book is now at the top of my ‘must read’ list for clients, colleagues, and friends.
 Bruce’s wisdom is profound yet simple to comprehend and digest.
 His personal stories are utterly raw, compelling and shine a light on the darker places that are common in all human psyches.
 It is no easy task to break-down and communicate the often ineffable lessons learned through plant medicines and psychedelics, but Bruce has done an exceptional job accomplishing just that.
 This is clearly the writing of a man who has ‘done the work’ – and continues to do so.